Beginner's Guides

 Target audience

-Attracts business and leisure travelers who focus on convenience and might expect hotel-like amenities and standards.
+Attracts business and leisure travelers who prioritize convenience and may expect hotel-like amenities and standards.

 Popular among Millennials who are more interested in authentic experiences and unique rentals like castles, forest cabins, or yurts.